 This argument is of course nonsensical.
 As stated in the opening paragraph of this article, religious belief is something one chooses; no one is forcing you to adhere to a particular set of beliefs and the rules of any particular religious institution.
 No one is forcing you to to take classes at university either, for that matter.
-In Canadian society you are free to believe what you want or nothing at all if it pleases you.
-Christians and Jews, Hindus, Buddhists, Sikhs, Taoists, etc., succeed in fully participating in society, including attending classes at universities, without having the need for publicly funded and exclusive spaces to pray.
-Allowing for publicly funded quiet spaces on university campuses and other state institutions such as hospitals for use by people of all faiths or none at all is agreeable and in keeping with the right to practice religion.
+In Canadian society, you are free to believe what you want or nothing at all if it pleases you.
+Christians and Jews, Hindus, Buddhists, Sikhs, Taoists, etc., succeed in fully participating in society, including attending classes at universities, without needing publicly funded and private spaces to pray.
+Allowing for publicly funded quiet areas on university campuses and other state institutions such as hospitals for use by people of all faiths or none at all is agreeable and in keeping with the right to practice religion.
 Beyond that, the established practice of having chaplaincies for Christians, Jews or any other faith group adjacent to university campuses continues to work very well.
-There is nothing stopping Muslims from doing the same.
+Nothing is stopping Muslims from doing the same.

 Posted by Geoffrey

 Pingback: “If a believer demands that I, as a nonbeliever, observe his taboos in the public domain, he is not asking for my respect, but for my submission.” ― Flemming Rose | BlazingCatFur